pietromichelini/quality-of-life-data-app/README.md

 (The data displayed is fetched from [Teleport.org](https://developers.teleport.org/api/)'s free API)

-UPDATE(July 3rd 2022): The site [Teleport.org](https://developers.teleport.org/api/) is currently not working as it should and as a consequence neither is [Move Informer](https://rainbow-churros-a483c4.netlify.app/).
+⚠️ ATTENTION: The site [Teleport.org](https://developers.teleport.org/api/) is currently not working as it should and as a consequence neither is [Move Informer](https://rainbow-churros-a483c4.netlify.app/).

 ### Built With